Zeroth-Order Non-smooth Non-convex Optimization via Gaussian Smoothing: Conclusion

 \section{Conclusion}

-We considered the problem of stochastic optimization for a non-smooth and non-convex objective function under a constrained setting, where only noisy function evaluations are available.
-By integrating Gaussian smoothing with a two time-scale stochastic approximation framework, we proposed a zeroth-order optimization algorithm that guarantees almost sure convergence while eliminating the need for explicit subgradient information.
+We studied stochastic optimization of non-smooth, non-convex objectives under constraints, given only noisy function evaluations.
+By combining Gaussian smoothing with a two time-scale stochastic approximation framework, we proposed a zeroth-order algorithm that ensures almost sure convergence without requiring explicit subgradient information.
 The results establish a rigorous foundation for zeroth-order methods in challenging optimization landscapes.
-A possible future direction would be to focus on obtaining finite-time performance bounds for such settings and extending the proposed approach to non-Euclidean geometries, particularly within the mirror descent framework, to further enhance its applicability and efficiency.
+Future work will include deriving finite-time guarantees and extending the approach to non-Euclidean geometries, particularly within the mirror descent framework.